ibm-cloud-docs/schematics/locations.md

 Review supported locations in {{site.data.keyword.bplong_notm}} and how {{site.data.keyword.bpshort}} differentiates between the data storage location and the deployment location of your {{site.data.keyword.cloud_notm}} resources.

 ## Where can I create {{site.data.keyword.bpshort}} workspaces?
-You can choose to create {{site.data.keyword.bpshort}} workspaces in the US or Europe location by using one of the following API endpoints, or by using the **Location** drop down menu from the {{site.data.keyword.cloud_notm}} console.
+You can choose to create {{site.data.keyword.bpshort}} workspaces in the US or Europe location by using one of the following API endpoints, or by using the **Location** drop-down menu from the {{site.data.keyword.cloud_notm}} console.

 |Geography/ location| API endpoint|
 |------------|----------------|